Carbonfreezer/multiplayer/README.md

 To keep the relay server as game-agnostic as possible, only connection and disconnection processing is done here.
 Otherwise, it passes on information for Client to Server RPCs, where only the player ID gets attached.
-In the reverse direction, it can kick a player, or send partial updates, full updates, or reset.
+In the reverse direction, it can kick a player, send partial updates, full updates, or reset.
 A lot of error handling and tracing is done here, with error messages sent to the clients before closing the connection.

 ## Backbone Library
-The backbone library contains in its web folder two JavaScript files, that become relevant when a WASM module gets compiled.
+The backbone library contains, in its web folder, two JavaScript files that become relevant when a WASM module gets compiled.
 This is the Macroquad library as mentioned [Foreign Sources](#foreign-sources) and a miniquad plugin to take care of the relevant web socket implementation.
-The web socket implementation is limited here by having only one web socket at the time and by only sending and receiving binray messages.
-This is handled by the file **quad_ws.js** both files must be included in a web page, that is using the compiled
+The web socket implementation is limited here by having only one web socket at a time and by only sending and receiving binary messages.
+This is handled by the file **quad_ws.js**; both files must be included in a web page that is using the compiled
 WASM plugin.
-The remaing relevant JavaScript files and a sample web page are shown in the web directory of [Tic-Tac-Toe](#tic-tac-toe).
+The remaining relevant JavaScript files and a sample web page are available in the [Tic-Tac-Toe](#tic-tac-toe) web directory.

-The Rust part of the web socket implementation can be found in **web_socket_iterface.rs**, where the first part of the file is essentially abstracting over the relevant parts of the web socket functionality by using **ewbsock** in the non WASM part and the own implementation in the WASM part.
-If you like to do a web socket implementation in a WASM context this may the point to take a closer look at.
+The Rust part of the web socket implementation can be found in **web_socket_interface.rs**, where the first part of the file is essentially abstracting over the relevant parts of the web socket functionality by using **ewbsock** in the non WASM part and its own implementation in the WASM part.
+If you like to do a WebSocket implementation in a WASM context, this may be the point to take a closer look at.

-It provides communication and connection functionality separated again for the case that we are a client hosted server or a pure client.
-Sending is done immediately and receiving is done on a polling basis.
-This should be performed in the heartbeat of the game core loop and takes into account the fact, that we can not run threads easily in a non WASM environment.
+It provides communication and connection functionality, separated for the case that we are a client-hosted server or a pure client.
+Sending is immediate, and receiving is on a polling basis.
+This should be performed in the heartbeat of the game core loop and takes into account the fact that we can not run threads easily in a non-WASM environment.

-The module **traits** contains the trait **BackEndArchitecture**, that has to be implemented by the application.
+The module **traits** contains the trait **BackEndArchitecture**, which the application must implement.
 The core logical functionality of the library is contained in **middle_layer**.
 These are the two modules mentioned in [General Overview](#general-overview).

-The **middle_layer** comes with a bare bone sample documentation of how a game should be structured.
-A more detailed example of this can be found in the section of [Tic-Tac-Toe](#tic-tac-toe).The purpose of the middle layer is essentially a logistiacal one for passing messages between the frontend, the backend and the relay server around.
-On top of this it interafaces with a timer system.
-The timer system has been added, because the backend, that has to be implemented by the game is purely event driven.
+The **middle_layer** includes a bare-bones sample in its documentation of how a game should be structured.
+A more detailed example of this can be found in the section of [Tic-Tac-Toe](#tic-tac-toe).
+The middle layer is essentially a logistical one for passing messages between the frontend, the backend, and the relay server.
+On top of this, it interfaces with a timer system.
+The timer system has been added because the backend, which has to be implemented by the game, is purely event-driven.
 The timer functionality is contained in the module **timer**.